Considering coaching?

 I studied computer science in school, and I've spent a decade in management consulting working with organizations ranging from tech startup, to non-profit and government, to Fortune 100.

 I've also spent the last several years hanging out with mindful seekers and counter-culture people from outside mainstream society.
-I've meditated daily for over a decade, and I spent years living and studying in Japan.
+I've meditated daily for over a decade, I've participated in plant medicine ceremonies, and I spent years living and studying in Japan.
 I regularly attend and lead events focused on authentic relating and vulnerability.
-I'm not religious, but I'm now highly spiritual.
+I'm not at all religious, but I'm now highly spiritual.

 My best-fit clients